-A walking tour to discover in one day the top sights and attractions of Romeo and Juliet lovely town
+Top things to do and see in Verona in one day.
+A walking tour to discover in a day trip the top sights and attractions of Romeo and Juliet lovely town.

-Travelers just need slightly more that one hour to reach Verona from Venice by speed train (one hour twenty minutes from Milan): this makes it a perfect destination for a day trip from one of these cities.
-Of course, if you have enough time you can spend there two or three days and even more, exploring Garda lake main treasures and (why not?) attending one of the many summer concerts held in the Roman arena.
+Travelers just need slightly more that one hour to reach Verona from Venice by speed train (one hour twenty minutes from Milan).
+This makes Verona a perfect destination for a day trip from one of these cities.
+Of course, if you have enough time you can spend in Verona two or three days and even more, exploring Garda lake main treasures and (why not?) attending one of the many summer concerts held in the Roman arena.

-Said so, since few travelers dedicate more that one day to Verona, in this post I’m sharing a short walking itinerary aimed at discovering Verona in less than a day.
+Said so, few travelers dedicate more that one day to Verona (too many things to see in Italy!).
+Therefore, in this post I’ll share a short walking itinerary aimed at discovering Verona in a day or so.
 The city center is fairly small, and most of it is pedestrian, so it’s really easy and enjoyable to discover it by feet.

 Unfortunately, unless you arrive very early in the morning, you may not have the time to explore also the other notable destinations such as the Roman theater, Castelvecchio (the old castle), san Zeno church and the Giardino dei Giusti (from which you can have a really nice view on the old center).
 But never mind, once you have discovered Verona for the first time, you won’t help coming back to spend there the time it deserves!

-You walking tour starts from Porta Nuova and Piazza delle Erbe.
+You walking tour starts from Porta Nuova.
 In front of you, the massive Roman arena stands out in the lively square.
 Still remarkably well preserved, today it’s home to Verona’s summer opera and jazz festivals.

-From piazza delle Erbe, the lively via Mazzini will lead you to the city center.
-In a small street on your right (via Scudo di Francia), pay attention to the historical Bottega del Vino, a perfect place to sip a glass of wine or to reserve your lunch.
+From Piazza Bra, the lively via Mazzini will lead you to the city center.
+In a small street on your right (via Scudo di Francia), pay attention to the historical Bottega del Vino.
+It’s a perfect place to sip a glass of wine or to reserve your lunch.

 Nevertheless, I find really funny to look at the many ways tourists express their love, from writing it on the walls (note that walls are covered with drawing paper, changed from time to time and sold as souvenir!), on the tiles (yes, you can purchase a tile and have it engraved, for just 75€!), on the padlocks, and even on chewed chewing gums (do their beloved really deserve it???)!!!

 The Torre dei Lamberti (Lamberti Family tower) is a medieval bell tower just off Piazza delle Erbe.
-It was started in the 12th century and was raised a few times after that until it reached its final height of 84 meters (…and 238 steps to climb – but you can cheat and take the elevator).
+It was started in the 12th century and was raised a few times after that until it reached its final height of 84 meters.
+It also has 238 steps to climb… but you can cheat and take the elevator.